yzhedwin/PeerCode/assignments/assignment_2/README.md

 After cloning the project in your personal device, navigate the directory to ay2324s1-course-assessment-g33/assignments/assignment_2 using `cd` commands in the terminal.

+Within the project directory, create an environment file (.env.local).
+You can request for the environment file containing our API secrets from our group over email, at woobt123@gmail.com.
+This allows you to access mongoDB, Firebase, and AWS RDS servers.

 In the project directory, you can run:

 ### `npm start`